Hi and welcome to the course.

 If you want to go back to our parent directory so this is going to be the parent director of d3 which is d2, and then we are in d1.. and we are in our current working directory.

 Another way to do this is to go to cd d1/d2/d3 so you are over here and now you can hit cd – and you go immediately to the previous working directory that you were in.
-This is quite handy when you’re working with this, and this comes in handy when you’re trying to create several directories in a hierarchy and you know where you want things to be, and this becomes really easy and it’s a real great time-saver.
+This is quite handy when you’re working on this, and this comes in handy when you’re trying to create several directories in a hierarchy and you know where you want things to be, and this becomes really easy and it’s a real great time-saver.

 As I mentioned earlier, we don’t just want to tell you what the commands of Linux are, we want to motivate why you want to use them.
 This is the theme that we’re going to follow throughout this course.

 Everything that you can do on the command line it’s going to save you time.
 It’s not just that it’s more powerful it also saves you time.
-If you have a terminal open and you’re trying to do something that is productive, and you’re trying to get things done and you have to fight your GUI that’s going to take a lot of time.
+If you have a terminal open and you’re trying to do something that is productive, and you’re trying to get things done, you have to fight your GUI that’s going to take a lot of time.

-In the terminal once you have an understanding of the commands, they come in naturally to you, and you’ll be able to type them really quickly.
+Once you have an understanding of the commands, they come in naturally to you, and you’ll be able to type them really quickly.
 We’re going to take a look at how you can speed the typing up even more, but even if you’re typing slowly it’s still going to save you a lot of time.

 To recap, we created a directory and then we created a hierarchy of directories, and now what we want to do is we want to see what kind of directory structure we have in d1.